 Percentage pattern hits target – 60%

 These powerful cues will help you forecast dramatic shifts within the supply and demand of any cryptocurrency.
-Reversal patterns are a very important tool to add to your cryptocurrency trading skillset, so learn them, love them, and leave them.
+Reversal patterns are a very important tool to add to your cryptocurrency trading skillset, so learn them, love them, and use them.

-Note: If you’re under 25, you probably have no clue what the hell I’m talking about, so just disregard my 80’s reference or go ask your dad.
+If you’re under 25, you probably have no clue what the hell I’m talking about, so just disregard my 80’s reference or go ask your dad.

 These crucial chart patterns help traders forecast future price movements.
 It doesn’t matter which coin you’re trading, these bad boys show up all over the charts.